Chinese Character Usage Frequency

 notepad ChineseCharFrequencyG.txt final cosmetic editing

 Make very sure the character file has no carriage returns or linefeeds or other unneeded characters.
 I use od -x nonl.txt to check it.
 (If you're not used to reading od -x dump on a little-endian machine, binary ftp it to a big-endian machine such as Sparc and run od -x.)
-Each Chinese character takes 3 bytes in the file, usually starting with e4, e5 etc. The very first 3 bytes of my character file is not a Chinese character so google.php skips them.
+Each Chinese character takes 3 bytes in the UTF-8 encoded file, which starts with e4, e5 etc. The very first 3 bytes of the character file is the UTF-8 marker so the script skips them.
+In a GB2312 encoded file, each character takes 2 bytes instead.
 The heart of the process is running the PHP program, which takes me 22 minutes to search 2500 characters on Google at a rate of close to 2 searches per second.
+You can monitor the progress by opening another command console and type tail -f result.txt.
+(Interestingly, the Yahoo search is frequently interrupted probably because Yahoo detects this continuous single-character search to be suspicious activity and throws error "Sorry, Unable to process request at this time -- error 999"!
+So you must monitor Yahoo search and restart some time later from where it failed.)
 Obviously, you can use any general purpose language to write this program.
-If you decide to search on other search engines, feel free to modify google.php, particularly the regular expression part.
+If you decide to search on other search engines, feel free to modify the php script.
+Generally, the exact HTTP GET command and the regular expression in the script need to be changed after you research how the search site uses them.

 To my Miscellaneous Page